Ulcerative colitis care at Mayo Clinic

 If you have ulcerative colitis, you'll need regular screening for colon cancer because of your increased risk.
 Mayo Clinic doctors use chromoendoscopy technology to screen for colorectal cancer.
 Compared to conventional colonoscopy, chromoendoscopy has been shown to increase the rate of detecting dysplasia with a sensitivity and specificity of 93 percent for differentiating between normal and cancerous lesions.

-Doctors at Mayo Clinic's Inflammatory Bowel Disease Center for Children specialize in providing the care that children require for ulcerative colitis, including diagnostic tests that don't expose your child to radiation and alternative medications that reduce the need for steroids.
+Pediatric experts at Mayo Clinic's Pediatric Inflammatory Bowel Disease Clinic specialize in providing the care that children require for ulcerative colitis, including diagnostic tests that don't expose your child to radiation and alternative medications that reduce the need for steroids.

 Ulcerative colitis often takes an even greater physical and emotional toll on young people, slowing their growth.
 At Mayo Clinic, young people and their families work closely with psychologists who can help them navigate the day-to-day difficulties of living with ulcerative colitis.